si-rak/Project-Exam-1/README.md

 - Go to your forked repository on GitHub and open a Pull Request.
 - Provide a description of the changes you've made.

+## Contact
+If you have any questions, suggestions, or would like to collaborate, feel free to reach out:

+Email: zebeaman3@gmail.com
+LinkedIn: Your LinkedIn Profile

+## Acknowledgments
+- A heartfelt thanks to my instructors for their guidance throughout this project.
+- A big hanks to classmates for their support and feedback.